 \section{Abstract}

-Heifetz, Meier, and Schipper (2013) introduced dynamic game with unawareness consisting of a partially ordered set of games in extensive form.
+Heifetz, Meier, and Schipper (2013) introduced dynamic games with unawareness consisting of a partially ordered set of games in extensive form.
 Here, we study the normal form of dynamic games with unawareness.
-The generalized normal form associated with a dynamic game with unawareness consists of a partially ordered set of games in norm form.
-We use the generalized normal form to characterize extensive-form rationalizability (resp., prudent rationalizability) in dynamic games with unawareness by iterated conditional strict (resp., weak) dominance in the associated generalized normal form.
-We also show that the analogue to iterated admissibility for dynamic games with unawareness depends on extensive-form structure.
-This is because under unawareness, a player's information set not only determines which nodes she considers possible but also of which game tree(s) she is aware of.
+The generalized normal form associated with a dynamic game with unawareness consists of a partially ordered set of games in normal form.
+We characterize strong rationalizability (resp., prudent rationalizability) in dynamic games with unawareness by iterated conditional strict (resp., weak) dominance in the associated generalized normal form.
+We also show that the analogue to iterated admissibility for dynamic games with unawareness depends on the extensive form.
+This is because, under unawareness, a player's information set not only determines which nodes she considers possible but also which game tree(s) she is aware of.